 No matter how meticulously you plan your meals, you may still experience nausea due to an unexpectedly empty stomach or drop in blood sugar.
 Keep a stash of snacks with simple carbs that will hit your blood sugar quickly to help manage these waves of nausea.

 Good examples include crackers, juice, or a granola bar.
-You may even want to keep these things by your bed to eat as soon as you wake up if you tend to be nauseated first thing in the morning.
+These could also be good snacks to keep in your nightstand if you feel nausea in the morning.

 5. Eat Cold Foods

 For some reason, cold foods tend to be more palatable than hot or cooked foods during pregnancy.
 If you can’t seem to find anything that you can keep down, see if there are foods in your fridge or freezer that might help settle your stomach.
 Hello, ice cream!

 6. Try Ginger